Meet PJ Nestler, XPT’s New Director of Performance

 XPT pool training is another activity that helps develop a mindset of resilience.
 Even if you’re the best MMA fighter in the world, the pool is a new environment.
 You will need to be humbled as a beginner, accept it and not let it stress you out or drive you further down a path of anxiety.
 The same is true for all XPT participants.

-We have gotten to a point now where a lot of my athletes are conscious of their breathing.
-The next goal is to make it an unconscious action so that they don’t have to be focused on it and are breathing optimally without controlling it.
+We’ve gotten to a point now where a lot of my athletes are conscious of their breathing.
+The next goal is to make it an unconscious action so they don’t have to be focused on it and are breathing optimally without controlling it.
 If they’re in a fight, I don’t want them thinking about their breathing.
-I want their breathing to be happening subconsciously at an optimum level so that they can focus on everything else that is going on.
-Then we’ll use a specific breathing pattern at the end of every session to bring them back down so that by the time they walk out of the gym they’re already recovering and they are not in the heightened state of arousal.
+I want their breathing to be happening subconsciously at an optimum level, so they can focus on everything else that is going on.
+Then we’ll use a specific breathing pattern at the end of every session to bring them back down.
+By the time they walk out of the gym, they’re already recovering and no longer in a heightened state.

-PJ is not afraid of being the guinea pig for science.
-In this recent Instagram post, he shared how he had taped his mouth shut at night while he slept for an entire week (after learning from world-renowned breathing instructor Patrick McKeown about the benefits of nose breathing).
-He’d been recommending this to clients with dysfunctional breathing patterns during sleep and figured if he was telling others to do it that he should try it himself.
+PJ isn’t afraid of being the guinea pig for science.
+In an Instagram post, he shared how he taped his mouth shut at night while he slept for an entire week (after learning from world-renowned breathing instructor Patrick McKeown about the benefits of nose breathing).
+He’d been recommending this to clients with dysfunctional breathing patterns during sleep and figured if he was telling others to do it, he should try it himself!

 XPT: Why is the XPT approach so successful?

 PJ: Anyone who makes successful changes in their life whether its lifestyle change, nutrition change and/or behavioral habit change, it comes from changing all of the underlying foundations of what you believe in.
 That’s one of the biggest things I think with XPT.